Learning Path 6 - Lab 1 - Exercise 1 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 -

-In the Query Window enter the following statement and select Run:
+In the Query Window, enter the following statement and select Run:

-search "location"
+search "Computer"

 Note: Using the Search operator without specific tables or qualifying clauses is less efficient than table-specific and column-specific text filtering.